bravetechnologycoop/brave-alert-lib/README.md

   Acknowledges an alert for the Alert Session with the given `sessionId` if and only if the session was started by a device whose client has the given `alertApiKey`.
 This is the equivalent to a person replying 'Ok' after receiving the first text message in an alert session.

+  On success, returns `200` and the body an array of `ActiveAlert` objects corresponding to all the active alerts for the location/installations with the given API key.
+If there is no corresponding location/installation, returns the body `[]`.

 - `POST /alert/respondToAlertSession`

   Expects the header to contain `X-API-KEY`.